How to get the most from your Google Ad Grants account

 - Ads must use at least two site link extensions.

-Making the Most of your Google Grant
+How to make the most of your Google Grant

-Agency or In-house?
+Agency or in-house?

 If you’re really not comfortable or feel out of your depth managing your account, the good news is the Google Grant does not prohibit you from handing over account management to a third party.